Dušan Matičič, head roaster at GOAT STORY

 When coffee beans are roasted, a lot of chemical magic happens inside them.
 One of them is the release of carbon dioxide.
 This is the reason that roasters will tell you to wait a few days before brewing your coffee.
-But even later on, a bit of gas still persists and to brew a good cup of coffee, we need to get rid of it.
+But even later on, a bit of gas still persists, and to brew a good cup of coffee, we need to get rid of it.

 But … why?

 Because carbon dioxide is released almost immediately when coffee is ground and comes in contact with hot water.
-It is released as small bubbles that actually prevent the extraction of coffee, as water gets pushed away from the grounds.
+It is released as small bubbles that actually prevent the extraction of coffee, as the water gets pushed away from the grounds.
 Plus, carbon dioxide tastes sour.
 We don’t want that in coffee.

 Blooming solves your problems

-Here is the solution … When brewing coffee, make a first pour with about twice the amount of coffee you use and let it rest for some time.
-Usually 30 seconds will do just fine, but sometimes (especially if it’s a fresh roast), you’ll need to wait a little more.
+Here is the solution … When brewing coffee, make the first pour with about twice the amount of coffee you use and let it rest for some time.
+Usually, 30 seconds will do just fine, but sometimes (especially if it’s a fresh roast), you’ll need to wait a little more.
 Just keep an eye for bubbles forming.
 If there’s movement in your coffee and water mixture, there’s still gas inside and you should wait a little bit more.

 A neat trick!